 So you're thinking about homeschooling your preschooler.
 Do you have an idea of what you want to teach him or her?
 What is expected?
-I am a homeschooling mom who has been homeschooling for many years with my oldest graduated from homeschool.
-Here are some ideas from a mom of seven.
+I am a homeschooling mom who has been homeschooling for many years with my two oldest now graduated from homeschool, my third child attended public high school for two years and graduated there, I presently have one child in pubic high school grade 11 and am homeschooling four children, one is in preschool.
+Here are some ideas from a mom of eight.

 What should I teach?